-2.5 Professional Studies Delivery Schedule
+2.5 Professional Studies Delivery Schedule and Core Content Framework Mapping

-Programme Calendar: Summer School
+Programme Calendar: Pre-course induction

 The programme calendar below outlines the content of the two-week pre-course induction, which is a mandatory component of the course.
 The pre-course induction programme will be delivered through a blended learning approach.
 It will consist of three days of face-to-face delivery and two days of online delivery per week.
 You will be able to access the online teaching and learning materials via Google classroom.